bosborne/nyackcommunitygarden/_posts/2015-02-30-good-sources-for-seeds-and-plants.md

 [http://www.johnnyseeds.com/](http://www.johnnyseeds.com/)

 Seeds, plants, and many tools too, from Maine.
-You can get [BioTelo biodegradable mulch here](http://www.johnnyseeds.com/p-6978-biotelo-biodegradable-mulch-4-5-x-32.aspx).
+You can get [Bio360 Biodegradable Mulch](http://www.johnnyseeds.com/p-6978-bio360-biodegradable-mulch-45-x-32.aspx) here.
 Excellent source of information about growing in the North East, both varieties and practices.
 Definitely check this out if you want to order online.

 ### Kitchen Garden Seeds